jessicabuzzelli/sql-insert-generator/README.md

 ...
 ```

-#### Disclaimer:
+#### Disclaimers:
-Datatypes use Oracle SQL types.
-Written to easily load external data into a temp database table to compare against existing tables.
+- Datatypes use Oracle SQL types.
+- Number types default to 22 bits.
+- `sql_generator.py` only checks the first row when determining types.
+If this is an issue, pass your own (encoded) types with `--types`
+- Default file output is the path of the input file.
+Use `-outfile' parameter to redirect.
+- An output file will not be written if the print flag `-p` is used.
+- Default table name is the name of the file with underscores replacing whitespaces.